 What is Fee Compounding?

-The two non-default modes both enable 50% fee compounding after migration.
-This means that half of the trading fees collected post-migration are automatically reinvested into the DAMM V2 pool’s liquidity rather than being distributed.
+All seven fee modes enable fee compounding after migration.
+This means that a portion of the trading fees collected post-migration are automatically reinvested into the DAMM V2 pool’s liquidity rather than being distributed.
 This deepens the pool over time, leading to tighter spreads and better trading conditions for the token.